Curacao Visitors Guide

 You can experience the Caribbean’s most colorful celebration in Curacao!
 The island comes alive with dazzling costumes, spectacular parades, and infectious Caribbean rhythms.
 The Carnival celebration is held annually in Willemstad and showcases the rich cultural heritage of Curacao.
 You’ll be able to experience traditional music, energetic street parties, and dancing.

-Carnival runs from mid-February through the beginning of March.
-Carnival offers an unforgettable cultural experience, from the thrilling Tumba Festival to the Grand Parade.
+The carnival season begins in early January with various events and competitions, with the main festivities running from Carnival runs from mid-February through the beginning of March.
+Carnival offers an unforgettable cultural experience, from the thrilling Tumba Festival to the Gran Marcha (Grand Parade).
 It’s something you’ll never forget!

 12. Try Some Curacao Liqueur